tjx666/tsconfig/README.md

 }
 ```

-You can check more details from [fixtures](https://github.com/tjx666/tsconfig/tree/main/fixtures).
+You can check [fixtures](https://github.com/tjx666/tsconfig/tree/main/fixtures) to see how to use in real projects.

 ## Thanks